-"Learning Chinese challenged me in extraordinary ways, shaped me into who I am today and changed my perspective on the world.
-On my term in Shanghai, I found it both rewarding and humbling to be successful at such a difficult language.
-Studying in China also opened my eyes to a rich and historic culture, which is often misinterpreted."Elizabeth Lehmann '12
+Shanghai, I found it both rewarding and humbling to be successful at such a difficult language.
+Studying in China also opened my eyes to a rich and historic culture, which is often misinterpreted.

 Some 885 million people speak Mandarin Chinese today.
 As a Union College Chinese major, you will develop your speaking, listening, reading and writing skills in highly individualized settings.
 Beyond the language sequence, courses will range from an exploration of Chinese literature, cinema, and gender and sexuality to "The New Wall of China," an interdisciplinary overview of the cultural, historical and artistic attributes of a region in China whose geo-political landscape has been dramatically shaped by the construction of the Three Gorges Dam.

 Outside the classroom, you'll be exposed to film series and speakers, as well as gatherings of the Chinese Language Table in Reamer Campus Center.
 The Asian Student Union sponsors numerous events and discussions about current Asian and Asian-American issues.
 Union students also get involved in the annual Pan-Asian American Workshop with other local colleges.
 And those with a passion for Asian culture may live with like-minded students (typically 8-10 residents) in Thurston House, a popular theme house.